Doctoral Program in Decision, Risk and Financial Sciences

 What is it about?

-The Melbourne Business School's Doctoral program in Decision, Risk and Financial Sciences provides training in the conceptual principles and research techniques across the social, biological and mathematical sciences fields that analyse human decision-making and problem-solving in the context of risk and complexity at individual and market levels.
+The Doctoral program in Decision, Risk and Financial Sciences at the University of Melbourne in the Department of Finance provides training in the conceptual principles and research techniques across the social, biological and mathematical sciences fields that analyse human decision-making and problem-solving in the context of risk and complexity at individual and market levels.
 Students will draw on experimental methods and conceptual principles to deliver solutions to key research questions relating to decision-making, risk and financial sciences.

-The Doctoral Program consists of a Master of Commerce coursework program followed by a PhD.
+The program is made up of a 2-year Master of Commerce coursework program followed by a 3-year PhD.

 Training is provided by leading researchers from the Faculty of Business and Economics, the Faculty of Medicine, Dentistry and Health Sciences, the Florey Institute of Neuroscience and Mental Health, and the Melbourne School of Engineering.
 It includes two lab rotations in labs at the University of Melbourne or elsewhere.